ChristopherMayes/openPMD-standard/EXT_BeamPhysics.md

   - Description: The ID string for the lattice element given by `latticeElementName`.
 The idea is that while more than one lattice element may have the same name, the ID string will be unique.
   - This, along with `locationInElement` sets the origin for specifying particle positions in the **lattice** coordinate system.
   - Example: With [Bmad](https://www.classe.cornell.edu/bmad/) based programs the ID string is of the form **branch-index>>element-index** where **branch-index** is the associated branch index integer, and **element-index** is the associated lattice element index within the branch.
-  - If particle positions are to be expressed in the **global** coordinate system then `latticeElementID` needs to be blank.

 - `locationInElement`
   - Type Optional *(int)*
   - Description: This attribute is used with  `latticeElementID`/`latticeElementName` to specify the origin where the particle or particles are measured with respect in the **lattice** coordinate system.
-  - The origin is always in the **lattice** coordinate system longitudinal axis with x = y = 0.
+  - The origin is always on the longitudinal axis (x = y = 0) of the **lattice** coordinate system.
   - Possible values:
     - `Upstream-End`: Upstream end of element outside of any edge fields.
     - `<s-position>`: Where `<s-position>` is a number.
 Inside the element at a distance, given by `<s-position>`, from the upsteam end of the element.
     - `Downstream-End`: Downstream end of the element outside of any edge fields.
-  - Note: Since some programs will model edge fields of a lattice element as having zero length, the longitudinal **s**-position does not necessarily provide enough information to determine where a particle is with respect to an edge field.
+  - Note: Since some programs will model edge fields of a lattice element as having zero length, the longitudinal **s**-position does not necessarily provide enough information to determine where a particle is with respect to an edge field so `Upstream-End` and `Downstream-End` are provided.

 - `momentumNormalization`
     - Type: Optional *(string)*
     - Description: Normalization used for momentum values.
     - Possible values:
-        - `referenceTotalMomentum`: Normalize with respect to the `referenceTotalMomentum`
+        - `referenceTotalMomentum`: Normalize with respect to the `referenceTotalMomentum` attribute
-        - `referenceEnergy`: Normalize with respect to the `referenceEenergy`
+        - `referenceEnergy`: Normalize with respect to the `referenceEenergy` attribute.
-        - `none`: No normalization
+        - `none`: No normalization.

 - `referenceEnergy`
-    - Type: Optional *(float)* attribute
+    - Type: Optional *(float)* attribute.
     - Description: Specifies the reference energy from which the `energy` is measured with respect to.

 - `referenceTotalMomentum`
     - Type: Optional *(float)* attribute
     - Description: Specifies the reference total momentum from which the total momentum is measured with respect to.

+- `totalCharge`
+    - Type: Optional *(float)* attribute.
+    - Description: The total charge of all the particles.

-Per Particle Records of the `Particle Root Group`
+Per-Particle Records of the `Particle Root Group`
 ---------------------

 The following records store data on a particle by particle basis.

+- `time-refTime`
+- Type: Optional *(float)*
+- Description: Particle time minus the referece time.

 - `energy/`
   - Type: Optional *(float)*